barklyprotects/homebrew-barkly/README.md

   - brew install of [Brewfile](#brewfile)
   - Clone & pull of repos in [repo file](#repo-file)
   - Execution of setup.sh
+- Reads users config from users directory, exactly as we do for projects.

 #### Projects file
 A project file is maintained on a Barkly user's computer in `~/barkly/projects`.